pixielabs/cavy-sample-app/README.md

 ## How to run the app

 You will need the React Native command line tools to run the sample app.
-Install dependencies with `yarn`, then run the app with `react-native run-ios`.
+Install dependencies with `yarn`, then run the app with `npx react-native run-ios`.

 ## How to run the tests